SUSPECTED OR CONFIRMED COVID-19 EMPLOYEE PROTOCOL

 - The individual’s name

 - Building name and potential room numbers, contacts, and common areas frequented by the individual

-3) HR will conduct contact tracing and will:
+3) The Citadel will contact Roper St Francis nurses to conduct contact tracing and will:

-- Work with the employee to determine who they had close contact with (defined as being within six feet of the employee while having symptoms for at least 15 minutes).
+- Work with the employee to determine who they had close contact with (defined as being within six feet of the employee for at least 15 minutes).

-- Contact all close contacts and ask that they immediately quarantine for 10 days or get tested as appropriate.
+- Notify all close contacts and ask that they immediately quarantine for 14 days and/or get tested as appropriate.

-- Contact individuals within the potentially impacted area and inform them of the concern, and recommend they call their primary care physician or telehealth for additional guidance.
-Supervisors must maintain confidentiality of the impacted employee’s identification as required by the Americans with Disabilities Act.
+- Contact close proximity individuals within the potentially impacted area and inform them of the concern, and recommend they monitor for symptoms and remain at work unless they become symptomatic.
+Supervisors must maintain the confidentiality of the impacted employee’s identification as required by the Americans with Disabilities Act.

 - Update on leave and other health benefits available.

-- Notify respective department head/VP and notify of need to communicate to campus.
+- Notify respective department head/VP and update campus-wide reporting document.

 - Contact the Environmental Health and Safety Officer to contact the Department of Health and Environmental Control or other state or federal entities if needed.

 - Coordinate with Roper to determine one’s eligibility to return to work.

 - Leave the potentially impacted area.

 - Go home, self-isolate, practice social distancing and call their primary care physician.

 - Call MUSC Virtual Care, Roper Virtual Care, or other appropriate telehealth provider and follow their recommendations